 Are lawyers using ChatGPT?

+Yes.
 Lawyers are increasingly harnessing the power of ChatGPT to boost efficiency and elevate client services.
-With its potent natural language processing capabilities, ChatGPT for lawyers helps to support them in drafting legal documents, conducting initial case research, and handling common but time-consuming tasks like responding to client FAQs.
 This tool empowers lawyers to swiftly sift through and analyze massive amounts of legal text, craft concise summaries, and even pinpoint applicable case law or statutes.
+Some lawyers are even using ChatGPT to:

 How do you use ChatGPT?